martin-ng/zero-yoe/README.md

 1. Add support for additional public APIs.

-2. Restructure the algorithm to transform the data depending how additional public APIs structure its data.
+2. Restructure the algorithm to transform the data from multiple data sources due to varying data model.

+3. In the far future, implement clusters of Redis instance to ensure scalability of this web application.